nsu-syspro/haskell-applicative-parser-wwshjts/README.md

 ```

 > Note that instead of just single error, `Failed` constructor accepts list of errors,
-> each with its own position where it occurred.
+> each with its own position where the error occurred.
 This will be useful for situations,
 > when parser will have to try several possible *alternatives* and all of them failed to parse.

 The data type `Position a` encapsulates annotation of value of type `a` with position: